nhotalling/hpmanager/README.md

 - Enums - Some properties such as damage types, and defense types (vulnerability, etc) were made into enums to assist with strongly typing things.
-However, it could be argued this reduces flexibility in the event new types are introduced.
+However, it could be argued this reduces flexibility in the event new types are introduced and properties could be easily changed back to strings.
   Modifer.AffectedValue was left as a string since it could potentially target various fields other than a character stat.
 - Error handling - Wire up some global error handling so the API returns an appropriate response based on the error type and code does not have to worry about catching/handling errors.
 - CharacterHealth responses could be improved to include other stats like Status (Alive, Unconscious, Dead), death saves, conditions, etc.
 - Damage endpoint could check for excessive damage (character HP max) that causes character death.
+- Add considerations for magic/nonmagic damage
+- Add considerations for defense allowing modifiers (eg reduce all damage by 5)